process-analytics/pa-technical-challenge/README.md

 **Bonus**:
 - Add an interaction: When the user clicks on a square and the diagonal is completed, the color of the background of the whole diagonal must be changed.

-As a member of the team, we let you decide the level of completion you think is necessary to promote the library.

-✨ Please share your code via GitHub.